Dschobby/flappy_bird_reinforcement_learning/README.md

 - bump the bird
 - doing nothing

-The whole states/rewards/actions are stored in an experience buffer of the agent used for training after each episode.<br />
+The whole states/rewards/actions are stored in an experience buffer of the agent used for training after each episode.
+During the training procedure the agent uses the $\epsilon$-greedy policy with decreasing $\epsilon$.<br />
 The DQN agents architecture is a neural network with one hidden layer of size 128.

 ## Trained DQN agent example